-Also located in the lobby, Le Café is a French Market style grab-n-go New Orleans coffee bar run by Messina’s Catering and Events.
+Also located in the lobby, Basin St. Cafe is a French Market-style grab-n-go New Orleans coffee bar run by Messina’s Catering and Events.
 There you’ll find the classic café au lait gourmet coffees and teas, iced and frozen coffees, as well as freshly baked pastries.
 Lunch options include salads, wraps, and sandwiches, including the New Orleans original, the muffuletta.
-This being New Orleans, you can also get wine, beer and mixed drinks there.
+This being New Orleans, you can also get wine, beer, and mixed drinks there.

 The fourth floor of Basin St. Station contains a special events venue featuring a kitchen, stage, banquet space, and rooftop terrace with breathtaking views of downtown New Orleans.
 Catering is also run by Messina’s Catering and Events, a local, third-generation, family-owned and operated business.